alex05447/miniconfig/README.md

     Piggybacks on the Lua interpreter both as a parser and as runtime data representation.

-    May be used directly as a Lua representation, or be serialized for dynamic or read-only use to decouple itself from the Lua state.
+    May be used directly as a Lua representation within an `rlua` `Context`, or be serialized for dynamic or read-only use to decouple itself from the Lua state.

     **Data**: text file representing a valid Lua script, declaring a root config table with string keys as a collection of named global variables, including nested config arrays/tables represented by Lua tables.
 Only a subset of Lua types / features are supported.